peantyx/HWP/README.md

 # HWP
-This is our shared Hardware Practictum Project
+This is our shared Hardware Practicum Project